Inspire the Next Generation!

 • Further Education and Training Institutions: Be a Mentor to mature students who plan to progress to third-level;

-• Community Groups: Be a Mentor to young adults aged 15 to 17 or adult learners who plan to progress to third-level.
+• Community Groups: Be a Mentor to teenagers or adult learners who plan to progress to third-level.

 If you have a preference for the organisation you would like to mentor, please ensure you read the options listed in the application form carefully.

-Mentoring sessions will take place in-person at the educational institution.
+Mentoring sessions will take place in-person at the educational institution where possible and online as an alternative.

 • The Community Mentor you will be delivering the mentoring sessions with

 • Tusla’s Children’s First E-Learning Programme.
-You will be required to complete this 1.5 hour programme and send your certificate of completion to Daire
+You will be required to complete this programme and send your certificate of completion to Molly (if required by host organisation)

 Please don’t hesitate in contacting Molly: Project Coordinator by email ([email protected]) with any questions and/or queries you may have.